confluentinc/examples/microservices-orders/docs/index.rst

 Concept
 ~~~~~~~

-// YEVA: paraphrase, because right now this is a straight quote from Ben

-Kafka can be used to store data in the log, with the most common means being a state store (a disk-resident hash table, held inside the API, and backed by a Kafka topic) in Kafka Streams.
+Kafka Streams provides so-called state stores, a disk-resident hash table, held inside the API, and backed by a Kafka topic.
-As a state store gets its durability from a Kafka topic, we can use transactions to tie writes to the state store and writes to other output topics together.
-This turns out to be an extremely powerful pattern because it mimics the tying of messaging and databases together atomically.
+It can be used by stream processing applications to store and query data, which is an important capability when implementing stateful operations.

 Exercise
 ~~~~~~~~